About Classes

 If a child is more advanced, a higher level of class may be needed to strengthen the dancer’s ability and give them a challenge.
 In most cases, dancers are with others their own age.

-Dancers are not placed based on friendships or how long they have been dancing.
-They are being placed strictly on the level of technique that they demonstrate on a weekly basis.
+Dancers are not placed based on how long they have been dancing.
+They are placed strictly based on the level of technique that they demonstrate each week.

 Recitals are performed at the end of each school year.